Ambro17/slackify/README.md

 As you may have guessed, they are also supported.
 See [examples/events.py](examples/events.py) for an example.

 ## Dependency Injection
-As you grow more and more commands you will find yourself repeating request parsing on every function
+As you add more and more commands you will find yourself repeating yourself while parsing slack request on every function

 The lib offers a solution to this with dependency injection.
 ```python